myronmoskalyk/Datathon-1/README.md

 3. Perform K-NN on the training set (How to determine K?)
 4. Check its performance on the test set

+   General Practitioners/Family Doctors typically do not have access to such a wide breadth of data as seen in the study that we pulled this data from.
+It would be useful for doctors to be able to flag their patients for being at risk of lung cancer based on typical factors recorded on patient intakes.
+Variables to include: 'Age', 'Alcohol Usage', 'Obesity', 'Smoking'.
+Exclusion criteria for other variables was based on relevance, accessibility, and redundancy. (eg. Gender is irrelevant, Air Pollution data is difficult to obtain, Coughing Blood already marks a patient to do lung cancer tests/PFTs.)
+Lung cancer severity was converted into a binary variable where severity 0,1,2 => 1 (lung cancer present), and severity 3 => 0 (lung cancer absent).

 ### RQ2
 1. Separate the data into training and test sets
 2. Drop the variable severity